-Throughout 2022, PGEC and CE proceeded with several feasibility studies for the three (3) offshore wind blocks, such as 1) desktop wind and met-ocean resource studies, 2) power market study, and 3) desktop site characterization studies in preparation for detailed geophysical and geotechnical studies.
-For the Northern Luzon block, PGEC and CE commenced with additional pre-development studies, like 1) initial environmental pre-scoping study, 2) SIS application with NGCP, and 3) initial discussions with contractors for on-site wind measurement campaign.
+From 2022 to 2024, PGEC and CE proceeded with several feasibility studies for the three (3) offshore wind projects, namely 1) desktop wind and met-ocean resource studies, 2) power market study, and 3) desktop site characterization studies in preparation for detailed geophysical and geotechnical studies.

+For NLOWPP, PGEC and CE commenced with additional pre-development studies, namely 1) initial environmental pre-scoping study conducted in October-November 2022, 2) Final System Impact Study (SIS) issued by NGCP in December 2024, 3) initial discussions with contractors for on-site wind measurement campaign with target commencement by Q2 2025 and 4) initial offshore wind port layout/ configuration submitted to the DOE in April 2024.